Talking about tomorrow

 This allows parking concessions for people with disabilities.
 The badge is issued to an individual, and can be used in any car where they are a driver or a passenger.
 You apply through your local authority, which may charge a processing fee.

 The Blue Badge scheme is recognised throughout the UK, but there may be local differences in how and where the badge can be used – if in doubt, check.
-Transport Scotland recently recommended extending the scheme to people with mental health or cognitive impairments that may affect their safety in traffic.
+Transport Scotland have recommended extending the scheme to people with mental health or cognitive impairments that may affect their safety in traffic.

 Check if the Blue Badge scheme could help you.